Welcome!

 Welcome to my blog- this is where I record my thoughts, dreams, plans, and goings-on, whenever or if-ever I want to.
 I wanted to create an internet home-base to return to, much in the style of tumblr-blogging back in the day but more self-contained.
 I found the busyness and noise of social media too overwhelming, and got tired of constantly being sold or sold to.
 So I created this personal writing oasis to house whatever I want to share of myself.
 I’ve always been inclined to write and wanted to maintain an outlet for that practice without confining it to Instagram captions or hiding it exclusively away in journals.
 Welcome!
 Read along as I get this place started, or don’t.
 Either way, I’m happy you stopped by.

-Here, I’ll be writing about topics ranging from current events, social issues, and politics (I do have a degree in international relations, after all), book reviews as I work through my very long TBR, to updates on my hobbies, the new music I’m listening to, and updates to my personal style- among other things.
+Hello!
+I’m a 28-year old woman living in Seattle, Washington.
+Here, I’ll be writing about topics ranging from current events, social issues, reflections on therapy and my own life, politics (I do have a degree in international relations, after all), maybe book reviews as I work through my very long TBR, to updates on my hobbies, the new music I’m listening to, and updates to my personal style- among other things.

 Thanks for being here!